cainthebest/dumpx/README.md

 </p>

 <p align="center">
-A simple and flexible tool to dump any file into a human readable hex format.
+A simple tool to dump any file into a human readable hex format.
 </p>

 <p align="center">